dozmus/csar/design-docs/Interim Report & Risk Assessment.md

 The user may be able to override this behaviour through sub-classing.

 ## Running Example
-Suppose we invoke csar from the command-line with the following command: `java -jar csar.jar SELECT method:def:overridden parse -t 1`.
+Suppose we invoke csar from the command-line with the following command: `java -jar csar.jar SELECT method:def:overridden parse REFACTOR RENAME:parse2 -t 1`.

-Firstly, these command-line arguments will be parsed, here we have the tasks: execute the csar query `SELECT method:def:overridden parse` and set the thread count to 1.
+Firstly, these command-line arguments will be parsed and be used to instantiate a corresponding instance of `Csar`.
-An instance of `Csar` will be created with these arguments and it will attempt to fulfil this task.

-Secondly, the csar query will be parsed into an equivalent `CsarQuery` object.

-Thirdly, the project code will be parsed and stored in a map.
+Secondly, the project code will be parsed and then post-processed.

-Fourthly, the parsed project code will be post-processed.

-Fifthly, the search will be executed and method definitions who are overridden from a super-class and have the name `parse` will be stored in a search results list.
+Thirdly, the search will be performed.
+In this case method definitions which are overridden from a super-class and have the name `parse` will be stored in a search results list.

-Sixthly, this query defines no refactoring, so the refactoring step will be skipped.
+Fourthly, the refactor will be performed.
+In this case all definitions and corresponding usages in the search results list will have their identifier names changed to `parse2`.
+These changes will then be written to the relevant source code files.

-Finally, csar terminates.
+Finally, the search and refactor results are printed and csar terminates.

 <!-- TODO finish -->